+Address correspondence to Christina Lennox at lennoxchristinam@gmail.com.
 The population this narrative review targets is largely understudied.
 Queer people with disabilities (inclusive of SCI) continue to experience sex, sexuality, pleasure, intimacy, and desire regardless of the physical parameters of their body (Drummond & Brotman, 2014; Loeser et al., 2018; Kattari, 2014; Rainey, 2011; Santinele Martino, 2017).
 In a review of 348 sexual and gender minorities (SGM) studies, only one was found to be on the topic of SGM's experiences with SCI (Rosendale et al., 2021).
 This 1988 case study focused on a cisgender gay man with HIV and a SCI and their experiences with rehabilitative services (Meythaler & Cross, 1988).
 Methaler and Cross (1998) noted that unique needs of people with HIV/AIDS in disease classification, rehabilitation, psychological, and social strain warrant a need for broad rehabilitation programming.
-Beyond this single case study, different intersecting identities (i.e., sexuality, gender identity, gender expression) of PWV who have disabilities are often aggregated together; thus it is difficult to disentangle identities that are not explicitly researched or discussed (Drummond & Brotman, 2014).
-O'Toole (2000) stated "Disabled lesbians and their issues are invariably ignored." (p.
+Beyond this single case study, different intersecting identities (i.e., sexuality, gender identity, gender expression) of PWV who have disabilities are often aggregated together; thus it is difficult to disentangle identities that are not explicitly researched or discussed (Drummond & Brotman, 2014). activates both the thoracic area of the homunculus and similar O'Toole (2000) stated "Disabled lesbians and their issues are areas in the PCL that are activated during clitoral, vaginal and invariably ignored." (p.
 207).
-Beyond disabled lesbians, the population of this literature review (Queer PWV with SCI) is also disregarded.
-Existing research covers topics of orgasm in people with vaginas (PWV), Queer sexuality, and sexuality in people with SCI in isolation, which fails to capture the intersectional experiences of this population that very much exists (Drummond & Brotman, 2014; Caldwell, 2010; Campbell, 2017; Fraley et al., 2007; Kattari, 2015; O'Toole, 1996; Richards et al., 1997; Vaughn et al., 2015).
+Beyond disabled lesbians, the cervical self-stimulation.
+These results are important in population of this literature review (Queer PWV with SCI) is also understanding that a pleasurable sensation may be experienced in disregarded.
+Existing research covers topics of orgasm in people people with SCI above their injury point. with vaginas (PWV), Queer sexuality, and sexuality in people with SCI in isolation, which fails to capture the intersectional Another topic of interest is the perceptual experiences of arousal experiences of this population that very much exists (Drummond after SCI.
+Adapting to life with a SCI has resounding impacts on & Brotman, 2014; Caldwell, 2010; Campbell, 2017; Fraley et al., daily life including sex and sexual arousal.
+Angel and Kroll (2020) 2007; Kattari, 2015; O'Toole, 1996; Richards et al., 1997; Vaughn et showed that SCI impacted internal perception of attractiveness, al., 2015).